shigon255/shigon255/README.md

 ### Hi there 👋, I'm shigon255.
-+ I am currently a student in the Department of Computer Science at National Yang Ming Chiao Tung University (NYCU).
++ I am currently a graduate student in UIUC-CS.
 I'm interested in graphics, computer vision, and artificial intelligence related projects.
 Typically, I'm interested in physics simulation, computer animation, differentiable rendering, inverse rendering and some related topics.